itusajja/icongallery/README.md

     └── index.html
 ```

-### Theme files
+### Theme Repo

-Theme files are shared across all sites and can be found in `shared/`.
-This folder is a submodule of this repository.
-It includes styles, scripts, build scripts, and images shared across all three sites.
+Theme files are shared across all site projects and can be found in `shared/`.
+This folder is a submodule of each site repository.
+It includes styles, scripts, automation scripts, and images shared across all three sites.
 Examples:

 ```
 .
+├── src/
-├── _build/             // scripts for creating new content
+|   ├── automation/     // scripts for creating new content
-├── _jekyll/            // shared jekyll templates
+|   ├── jekyll/         // shared jekyll templates
-|   ├── includes/
+|   |   ├── includes/
-|   └── layouts/
+|   |   └── layouts/
+|   ├── scripts/        // source .js files
+|   └── styles/         // source .sass files
 ├── api/
 |   └── index.json      // shared template for outputting json of site icons
-├── img/                // bunch of image files
+├── img/                // shared of image files
-├── scripts/
-|   ├── bundle.js       // compiled JS for site
+├── bundle.js           // shared, compiled JS
-|   └── _src/           // source files for JS, npm/webpack stuff
-└── styles/
-    ├── _sass/          // scss partials
-    └── styles.scss     // source .scss compiled by jekyll
+└── styles.scss         // source .scss, gets compiled to .css by jekyll
 ```

 ## Plugins/Gems

 Since we are deploying with github pages, we use the [gh-pages gem](https://github.com/github/pages-gem) so we most accurately match the prod environment for site generation.

-## Icons

-The original icons reside in their respective repos under `/img/_src`.
-These are the icons pulled directly from Apple's source.
-I keep the originals in this spot and generate all needed assets using a script.

-To do so, simply place whatever image you need the 512,256,128,64 variants for and place it in `_build`.
-Then run the `_build-images.sh` script.
-This will make copies at each size, optimize them, and stick them in the correct folder in `img/_src`.

 ### Retina Images

 Use [retina.js](https://github.com/imulus/retinajs) to get hiDPI versions of each thumbnail.
 I modified the `RetinaImagePath()` function so it checks for images defined in the `data-at2x` attributes (because they may not exist).
 Additionally, I changed the selector from `getElementsByTagName('img')` to `querySelectorAll('img.icon')` so it only looks for higher resolution versions of the icons.

 ### Feeds